Hone logo

 Problem Description

-• The Binary Search Tree must satisfy the properties of a BST: for any given node, all values in its left subtree are strictly less than the node's value, and all values in its right subtree are strictly greater than the node's value.
+• Maintain the BST property: For every node, all values in its left subtree are less than the node's value, and all values in its right subtree are greater than the node's value.

 Examples